Achill Island: Other places of interest

 The cliffs of Croaghaun on the western end of the island are the third highest sea cliffs in Europe but are inaccessible by road.
 Near the westernmost point of Achill, Achill Head, is Keem Bay.
-Keel Beach is quite popular with tourists and some locals as a surfing location.
+Keel Beach is visited by tourists and used as a surfing location.
 South of Keem beach is Moytoge Head, which with its rounded appearance drops dramatically down to the ocean.
-An old British observation post, built during World War I to prevent the Germans from landing arms for the Irish Republican Army, is still standing on Moytoge.
-During the Second World War this post was rebuilt by the Irish Defence Forces as a lookout post for the Coast Watching Service wing of the Defence Forces.
+An old British observation post, built during World War I to prevent the Germans from landing arms for the Irish Republican Army, still stands on Moytoge.
+During the Emergency (WWII), this post was rebuilt by the Irish Defence Forces as a lookout post for the Coast Watching Service wing of the Defence Forces.
 It operated from 1939 to 1945.

-The mountain of Slievemore, (672 m) rises dramatically in the north of the island and the Atlantic Drive (along the south/west of the island) has some scenic views.
-On the slopes of Slievemore, there is an abandoned village, the "Deserted Village", traditionally thought to be a remnant village from An Gorta Mór (The Great Hunger of 1845–1849).
-Just west of the deserted village is an old Martello tower, again built by the British to warn of any possible French invasion during the Napoleonic Wars.
-The area also boasts an approximately 5000-year-old Neolithic tomb.
+The mountain of Slievemore, (672 m) rises dramatically in the north of the island.
+On its slops is an abandoned village, the "Deserted Village".
+West of this ruined village is an old Martello tower, again built by the British to warn of any possible French invasion during the Napoleonic Wars.
+The area also has an approximately 5000-year-old Neolithic tomb.

 Achillbeg (Acaill Beag, Little Achill) is a small island just off Achill's southern tip.
 Its inhabitants were resettled on Achill in the 1960s.
-A plaque to Johnny Kilbane is situated on Achillbeg and was erected to celebrate 100 years since his first championship win.
+A plaque to the boxer Johnny Kilbane is situated on Achillbeg and was erected to celebrate 100 years since his first championship win.

-The villages of Dooniver and Askill have picturesque scenery and the cycle route is popular with tourists.

 Caisleán Ghráinne, also known as Kildownet Castle, is a small tower house built in the early 1400s.
 It is located in Cloughmore, on the south of Achill Island.
 It is noted for its associations with Grace O'Malley, along with the larger Rockfleet Castle in Newport.

-Economy
+Economy and tourism

 While a number of attempts at setting up small industrial units on the island have been made, its economy is largely dependent on tourism.
-Subventions from Achill people working abroad allowed many families to remain living in Achill throughout the 19th and 20th centuries.
-In the past, fishing was a significant activity but this aspect of the economy is small now.
-At one stage, the island was known for its shark fishing, basking shark in particular was fished for its valuable shark liver oil.
-There was a big spurt of growth in tourism in the 1960s and 1970s before which life was tough and difficult on the island.
-Despite healthy visitor numbers each year, the common perception is that tourism in Achill has been slowly declining since its heyday.
-Currently, the largest employers on Achill are two hotels.
+Subventions from Achill people working abroad allowed a number of families to remain living in Achill throughout the 19th and 20th centuries.
+In the past, fishing was a significant activity but this aspect of the economy has since reduced.
+At one stage, the island was known for its shark fishing, and basking shark in particular was fished for its valuable shark liver oil.

+During the 1960s and 1970s, there was growth in tourism.
+The largest employers on Achill include its two hotels.
+The island has several bars, cafes and restaurants.
+The island's Atlantic location means that seafood, including lobster, mussels, salmon, trout and winkles, are common.
+Lamb and beef are also popular.